 - Preheat the oven to 350 and grease 12-15 medium muffin cups (I just divide it among twelve).

 - In the bowl of an electric mixer, beat the shortening, 1/2 cup of the sugar, and the egg thoroughly.
-Mix in the flour and nutmeg (or cinnamon as a substitute) alternately with the milk.
+Mix in the flour and nutmeg (or cinnamon as a substitute) alternately with the milk and vanilla (if using vanilla).

 - Divide batter evenly among muffin cups and bake for 20-25 minutes, until golden brown.